Skip to content

 Spring Semester Application Period

 Students interested in entering the Dietetics emphasis should apply during the application period – December 15 through January 10.
 If you have completed the required courses and are not waiting for grades in December, I will accept your application before December 15.
-If you know all of your grades are not completed then, please submit after receiving your grades and completing the application.
-Again, application materials should not be submitted until final grades from Fall 2023 are available on Clemson University transcripts in iROAR.
-Application materials must be submitted by 5 PM EST, January 10, 2024.
-Students will be notified by February 2024 of their admission status.
+If you know all your grades are not completed then, please submit after receiving your grades and completing the application.
+Again, application materials should not be submitted until final grades from Fall 2024 are available on Clemson University transcripts in iROAR.
+Application materials must be submitted by 5 PM EST, January 10, 2025.
+Students will be notified by January 2025 of their admission status.

 Fall Semester Application Period

 Students interested in entering the Dietetics emphasis should apply during the application period – May 12 through June 12.
 If you have completed the required courses and are not waiting for grades in May, I will accept your application before May 12.
-If you know all of your grades are not completed then, please submit after receiving your grades and completing the application.
-Again, application materials should not be submitted until final grades from Spring 2024 are available on Clemson University transcripts in iROAR.
-Application materials must be submitted by 5 PM EST, June 15, 2024.
-Students will be notified by July 2024 of their admission status.
+If you know all your grades are not completed then, please submit after receiving your grades and completing the application.
+Again, application materials should not be submitted until final grades from Spring 2025 are available on Clemson University transcripts in iROAR.
+Application materials must be submitted by 5 PM EST, July 15, 2025.
+Students will be notified by August 2025 of their admission status.

 In extraordinary circumstances, packets may be reviewed at the end of the semester if dietetics only courses are needed for the next semester.
 This is the only exception.